joseburaschi/datasciencecoursera/README.md

 This repo has been created to satisfy a class requirement

-The name of this repo is: datasciencecoursera
+_Repo Name_: datasciencecoursera

-Created by: Jose Buraschi
+_Created by_: Jose Buraschi

-The URL to the repo is the following [https://github.com/joseburaschi/datasciencecoursera/edit/master/README.md](https://github.com/joseburaschi/datasciencecoursera/edit/master/README.md)
+_The URL to the repo is the following_: [https://github.com/joseburaschi/datasciencecoursera/edit/master/README.md](https://github.com/joseburaschi/datasciencecoursera/edit/master/README.md)